SUPERCILEX/personal-website/_posts/projects/2022-02-24-gnome-clipboard-history.md

 ## Search

 Search uses regex queries and returns paginated results sorted by recency to try and perform the minimal number of matches.
-While ok, this is clearly suboptimal as we should be using a proper index.
+While ok, this is clearly suboptimal as a proper index should be used instead.
 That said, I found performance to be adequate and decided to let it be.

 ## Developer experience musings

 GCH is written in JavaScript because it is the only language supported by Gnome extensions.
 As a performance-minded individual, I've found the Gnome extension developer experience to be deeply
 dissatisfactory: the language choice makes it impossible to do certain things.
-Of note:
+Of note (non-exhaustive):

 - The linked list could have been optimized to store nodes as cache-line-sized blocks.
 - A proper map implementation could have been used instead of my poorly optimized version, but the